zachleat/zachleat.com/_posts/2024-01-31-good-bad-web-components.md

 ## A WebC Example

-I built [WebC](https://www.11ty.dev/docs/languages/webc/) so I guess I can now pivot this blog post to show you a small example of the rendered output you get when using it.
+I built [WebC](https://www.11ty.dev/docs/languages/webc/) so I guess I can now pivot this post to show you a small example of the rendered output you get when using it.

 Consider a content template file `index.webc`: